ashishsaud2025/latex-cowrite/README.md

 * Documents with many images
 * Complex packages

-The current implementation uses a synchronous request with a 120-second hard timeout.
-The PDF response is not returned until compilation completes.
+The current implementation uses an asynchronous compile job with a 120-second hard execution timeout.
+The client calls `/api/projects/:project/compile/start` and receives a `jobId` immediately; it then polls `/status` and listens for log updates until the build finishes, after which the PDF is fetched from `/pdf`.

 For faster drafting, keep expensive TikZ/PGFPlots figures and large image directories out of the document while working, and use a temporary lightweight